Category Archives: M2 Max

 After months of bogus rumors, Apple did the smart thing and announced the 2nd generation Mac Studio with M2 Max and M2 Ultra at the Apple Worldwide Developers Conference on June 5, 2023.

 As predicted, there is no redesign of the M2 Series Mac Studio.
-The Mac Studio M2 Max & M2 Ultra has the same basics as the M1 Series.
+The Mac Studio M2 Max and M2 Ultra has the same basics as the M1 Series.
 This is fine with me, I love the Mac Studio M1 Max & M1 Ultra a lot.

 Also, like the M2 Series 14″ and 16″ MacBook Pros there are upgrades to HDMI 2.1, Wi-Fi 6E, Bluetooth 5.3.
 The prices remain the same as well.
 Fortunately, in many ways Apple chose to not fix what isn’t broken, amen.